NadiAlipour/iso-BMI/README.md

 ## iso-BMI -  Calculation of z-scores from LMS refernce values and LOFT cutoffs

-This package allows to calculate BMI and height z scores using LMS reference parameters in R.
+This code allows to calculate BMI z scores using LMS reference parameters in R.

 Z scores are caculated using following formula: